Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 <br>

 In the end, PARADISEC gained rich transcriptions of previously untranscribed Tok Pisin audio held within the archive.
-Additionally, we were able to employ and train two ANU PhD students and one of PARADISEC's archivists, Steven Gagau, all fluent Tok Pisin speakers, in using the {{< glossary_link display="ELAN" id="elan" >}} software for creating the time-aligned transcriptions.
+Additionally, we were able to employ and train two ANU PhD students and one of PARADISEC's archivists, Steven Gagau, all fluent Tok Pisin speakers, in using the <GlossaryLink display="ELAN" id="elan" /> software for creating the time-aligned transcriptions.

 <br>